PavelBorze/HomeTask/README.md

 3. The project uses Paging library to load and display pages of data from network or local storage.
 I've never used this library before and thought that it is a good idea to test it here.
 This proved to be a mistake as I found out that it is not possible to filter the data being fetched, in the adapter, as it is done usually.
-The filtering should be done in the DataSource, which i did not implement.
 4. I used Glide for image loading.
 Glide has its own caching mechanism and it is easy to use.
 Also, I've noticed that the Companies projects I decompiled previously were using Glide.
 5. I didn't use DataBinding because it requires to use KAPT instead of KSP, so I've used ViewBinding